How to buy Adherium (ADR) shares

 Adherium share price volatility

 Adherium Limited develops, manufactures, and supplies digital health technologies that address sub-optimal medication use in chronic diseases in New Zealand, Australia, Europe, North America, and Asia.
-It offers Hailie, an asthma and COPD medication adherence solution for patients with chronic respiratory diseases.
-The company also provides a range of smart device sensors for respiratory medications, such as Bluetooth enabled Hailie sensors wrap around a patient's existing inhalers and automatically send usage data to their smartphone; and Hailie app that enables patients, caregivers, and healthcare professionals to track medication adherence, set daily reminders, and discover insights into their medication usage.
-It offers its digital health solutions to patients, pharmaceutical companies, healthcare providers, and contract research organizations.
-The company has a collaboration with HGE Health in COPD.
-The company was founded in 2001 and is headquartered in Auckland, New Zealand.
+The company offers Hailie, an asthma and COPD medication adherence solution for patients with chronic respiratory diseases.
+It also provides smart device sensors for respiratory medications, such as Bluetooth enabled Hailie sensors wrap around a patient's existing inhalers and automatically send usage data to their smartphone; and Hailie app that enables patients, caregivers, and healthcare professionals to track medication adherence, set daily reminders, into their medication usage.
+In addition, the company offers digital health solutions to patients, pharmaceutical companies, healthcare providers, and contract research organizations.
+The company was incorporated in 2001 and is headquartered in Auckland, New Zealand.

 Frequently asked questions